alexanderlarsen/Saneject/README.md

 `MonoBehaviourInspector` is a global `CustomEditor` for all `MonoBehaviour`s.
 It replaces Unity's default drawing with a call to `SanejectInspector.DrawAllSerializedFields`, which ensures:

-- Interface backing fields appear directly after their interface declarations
+- Interface backing fields appear directly after their interface declarations.
-- `[ReadOnly]` and `[Inject]` collections are shown non-editable
+- `[Inject]` single type fields and collections are shown as non-editable.
-- Nested `[Serializable]` objects are rendered recursively with correct order
+- Nested `[Serializable]` objects are rendered recursively with correct order.
-- Backing fields are never shown out of place or detached from their interfaces
+- Backing fields are never shown out of place or detached from their interfaces.

 > ⚠️ **Global MonoBehaviour Inspector Override**
 > A `MonoBehaviourInspector.cs` file overrides all `MonoBehaviour` inspectors to enforce intended UX (read-only injected fields, correct interface order and more).